 In addition, we must take into account that as we are moving our head constantly to self-orient in the environment, our perception of the mountain visual scene also changes.
 Our motion creates a visual flow and this flow establishes our motion information that we use to control our actions.
 The availability of optical flow information does not mean that all skiers take advantage of it.

-Optic flow
+Optic Flow

 Optic flow is the term proposed by Gibson (1950) to determine how our eyes transform images on the retina in vectors (lines) of the ground surface during our motion.
 This illusory images’ displacement is opposite to the direction of our linear motion, including forward (straight run) and lateral sliding (side slipping), as well as in curvilinear motion if our gaze follows our skis’ direction or if our eyes or our head rotate.
-The optic flow caused by body oscillations is used as feedback for our postural stability and for our speed control since it increases or decreases with motion speed.
+The optic flow caused by body oscillations is used as feedback for our postural stability and speed control since it increases or decreases with motion speed.

 Optic flow is classified in three different aspects: